s-r-e-e-r-a-j/SSHBuster/README.md

 ## ⚠️ Legal Disclaimer

-SSHBuster is intended for **educational purposes** and **authorized penetration testing** only.
-**Unauthorized use is illegal.**
-The author is not responsible for misuse or damages caused by this tool.
+SSHBuster is intended strictly for educational purposes and authorized penetration testing only.
+Unauthorized use of this tool is illegal and unethical.
+The author is not responsible for any misuse, damage, or legal consequences resulting from its use.

 ---